 “I help scientists, surgeons, and clinicians to write and edit scientific papers about various aspects of hearing loss.
 These papers are published in international journals that their colleagues and peers read; that’s how research results are shared within the scientific community.
 It helps experts develop new ideas and better technologies that go into our cochlear implants.
 As a medical writer, I need to have an eye for detail and the writing skills to communicate scientific results clearly, accurately, and effectively”, Wilnelia explains about her daily work.

-Arpitha, from India, has a bachelor’s and master’s degree in biomedical engineering and has been in our Regulatory Affairs department for two years.
+Arpitha, from India, has a bachelor’s and master’s degree in biomedical engineering and has been in our Regulatory Affairs department for three years.
 Her interest in hearing implant technology also has personal reasons:

 “My niece has a cochlear implant.
 It has immensely benefitted her and has changed her life.
 Therefore, MED-EL’s products, together with my interest in regulatory affairs, were the reason that I applied for a job here”, she says.

-Meet Ellyce, one of our senior engineers at the R&D Department.
+Meet Ellyce, one of our senior engineers in the Research &Development Department.
 Originally from New Zealand, she carries out simulations that replicate the MRI environment to predict how new implants or features may influence patient safety.

 It’s an area she feels strongly about saying: “As the use of diagnostic MRI increases, it is important that patients are not missing out on such technology because of their implant.
 Research into stronger and more complex MRI scanners is very active and I look forward to the challenge of keeping up with these innovations to ensure our patients continue to have access to them.”